 A late pregnancy scan can be performed transabdominally to assess the foal position, heart rate and the foetal fluids and placenta.
-A flu and tetanus booster vaccinations are a good at this point if it has not already been done.
+A flu and tetanus booster vaccination is a good idea at this point if it has not already been done.